AdobeDocs/commerce-operations.en/help/configuration/cache/config-varnish-magento.md

   #unset req.http.Cookie;
 ```

-You must make these changes before you configure Magento to use Varnish.
+You must make these changes before you configure Commerce to use Varnish.